 Hiking & trekking

-Summit Mount Sinai and wild camp under the Milky Way before exploring Bedouin fishing villages and diving in the tropical reefs of the Red Sea
+Summit Mount Sinai and wild camp under the Milky Way before exploring Bedouin fishing villages and diving in the Red Sea

 ANNUAL leave needed:

 UK airport (with flights), Sharm el Sheikh (without flights)